 Co-emcees Monica Tournoux, IDSA and Cori Rowley, IDSA led the two-day virtual event with aplomb, focusing on the importance of community and lifting up others so that everyone has a chance to succeed.
 IDSA's Women in Design Deep Dive 2020 was slated to be in-person event in Columbus, OH, similar to the sold-out 2019 event in San Francisco, CA. But when the coronavirus pandemic hit at the beginning of this year, the organizers quickly pivoted, pushing the event to October and eventually transforming it into a successful virtual gathering.

-For about four hours each day, WID 2020 attendees experienced the same high caliber of content and deep connections that have become syonymous with in-person WID events.
+For about four hours each day, WID 2020 attendees experienced the same high caliber of content and deep connections that have become synonymous with in-person WID events.
 A Happy Hour on Tuesday evening added to the fun, with participants also utilizing the Zoom chat feature to share their knowledge and connect with one another throughout the event.

 Day 1 - Tuesday, Oct.
 6